MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Results

-We focus here on \textit{neighborhood hit} and \textit{$k$NN classification accuracy}, as these measures are directly related to assessing the quality of the learned neighborhood structure in MAPLE.
-As shown in~\cref{tab:metrics}, MAPLE outperforms UMAP across both measures.
+\textbf{Observations on core quantitative measures.}\quad We focus here on \textit{neighborhood hit} and \textit{$k$NN classification accuracy}, as these measures are directly related to assessing the quality of the learned neighborhood structure in MAPLE.
+As shown in \cref{tab:metrics}, MAPLE outperforms UMAP across both measures.
 Both measures assume that the provided labels approximate ground truth semantics; consequently, higher scores in the low-dimensional space indicate better preservation of local decision boundaries and neighborhood relationships.

 Neighborhood hit is a widely used measure in DR evaluation.
 It quantifies the fraction of a point’s $k$NNs that share the same label, with higher values indicating that local neighborhoods are more semantically consistent.
 We set $k = 15$.
 On the MNIST handwritten digits dataset~\cite{deng2012mnist}, where the classes are already well separated, MAPLE achieved a neighborhood hit~\cite{paulovich2008least} of 0.922 compared to 0.911 for UMAP.
 This means that about 1\% more neighbors per point were correctly recovered as belonging to the same class.
 The improvement is 5\% more correct neighbors on the Fashion-MNIST dataset~\cite{xiao2017fashion}.
 On STL-10, which has higher input dimensionality and greater intra-class variation than MNIST/Fashion-MNIST, MAPLE still improves neighborhood hit by roughly 4\% even with our minimal MLP encoder--projector.
 For single-cell data~\cite{packer2019lineage}, MAPLE achieved 0.554 vs. 0.450 on a \textit{Random} subset of \textit{C. elegans} cells, 0.626 vs. 0.561 on the \textit{Neuron} subset, and 0.750 vs. 0.718 on the \textit{Glia} subset.
 Those improvements correspond to 5\%--10\% more correctly grouped neighbors in biologically meaningful subtypes when using MAPLE instead of UMAP.
 This improvement is partly due to the high-resolution of the ground truth labels in this dataset.
 Unlike broader categories, our evaluation uses 54 identified cell subtypes, which makes the measures more sensitive to MAPLE's ability to preserve fine-grained structure that other methods might blur.